pnsaevik/ladim_plugins/README.md

 to demonstrate certain features.

 The test is ran using the command `pytest -Wignore --pyargs ladim_plugins`.
-The test succeeds if ladim is able to run the example, and the output matches the contents of `out.nc`.
+The test succeeds if ladim is able to run the examples, and the output matches the contents of `out.nc` / `out.rls`.

 ## History